-The "Obvious Pairs" method has the same solving principle as the "Obvious Singles" method: you have to write the matching candidate numbers in all cells, and then look at the 3x3 blocks that have cells with two identical candidate numbers.
+The "Obvious Pairs" method is basically the same as the "Obvious Singles" method.
+You have to write the matching candidate numbers in all cells, and then look at the 3x3 blocks that have cells with two identical candidate numbers.

-Let's look at an example to make it clearer.
-In the selected block, all cells are filled with candidate numbers and there are 3 cells with repeating digits:
+Let's take a look at an example to make things a bit clearer.
+In the selected block, all the cells are filled with candidate numbers, and there are three cells with repeating digits.

 - 2 and 8 (top left);